MicrosoftDocs/azure-docs/articles/virtual-machines/virtual-machines-windows-extensions-export-templates.md

 ### Step 3 - Re-create the protected configuration

-On the exported template, search for `protectedSettings` and replace the extensions protected setting object with a new one that includes the required parameters and a value for each parameter.
-If using a template variable or template parameter for the property values, these need to be created.
-When creating parameters for protected setting values, make sure to use the `SecureObject` type so that the sensitive values are secured.
-For more information on using variables and parameters, see [Authoring Azure Resource Manager templates](../resource-group-authoring-templates.md).
+On the exported template, search for `protectedSettings` and replace the extensions protected setting object with a new one that includes the required extension parameters and a value for each one.

 In the example of the `IaasDiagnostic` extension, the protected setting would look like the following example: